Beaphar Mite Blocker Combi 500 ml

 Scabies mite

-Scabies is common in guinea pigs and other rodents.
-Scabies is caused by a mite that literally burrows into the skin.
+Mange is common in guinea pigs and other rodents.
+Mange is caused by a mite that literally burrows into the skin.
 This really causes a lot of discomfort for your guinea pig or rodent:

 - Extreme itching, which can even cause a seizure